oceanprotocol/docs/discover/faq.md

 <details>
 <summary>Do I need to open all ports to the outside world (e.g., 9000-9003, 8000)?</summary>
 It's not necessary to open all ports; typically, opening port 8000 is sufficient for most operations.
-However, if you are running services that require additional ports—such as ports 9000-9003 for P2P connections—you may need to open those based on your specific setup and requirements.
+However, if you are running services that require additional ports - such as ports 9000-9003 for P2P connections - you may need to open those based on your specific setup and requirements.
 </details>

 <details>